 Businesses that only hire employees in close proximity to their head office restrict their ability to connect with the best talent.
 Broadening the pool of potential candidates allows a business to benefit through remote solutions.
 When there are no longer any limitations on the locations in which candidates can be sourced, there is no reason to not hire a foreign employee.
 And with the assistance of a reputable third-party provider, the complexities associated with distributing global payroll can easily be mitigated.

 With global markets as they are, it’s possible to hire workers at competitive salaries that are relative to the standards set by their local regulators.
 Businesses can also save on costs that equally talented staff members may demand in the company’s main country of operation.
 Additionally, employee benefits will vary from country to country.
-With the right research and support, it’s possible to offer a lucrative package for foreign employees, whilst still saving money on wages and benefits.
+With the right research and support, it’s possible to offer a lucrative package when hiring foreign employees, whilst still saving money on wages and benefits.

 In years gone by, only larger, multinational companies could dedicate the necessary resources and costs to global expansion.
 To maintain compliance with labor regulations, the only option for a business was to establish an entity and set up a local business.
 This involved absorbing the risk of failing, without having any clear indication that a business would be successful in a new market.
 Whilst this might have been feasible for household names like Apple or Pepsi, most emerging start-ups with limited budgets would be discouraged from such a move.